microsoft/pylance-release/TROUBLESHOOTING.md

 #### Hatch/Hatchling
 [Hatchling](https://hatch.pypa.io/latest/config/build/#dev-mode) uses `.pth` files by default.
-It uses import hooks if you set `dev-mode-exact` to `true`.
+It will only use import hooks if you set `dev-mode-exact` to `true`.

 #### PDM
 [PDM](https://pdm.fming.dev/latest/pyproject/build/#editable-build-backend) uses `.pth`
 files by default.
-It uses import hooks if you set `editable-backend` to `"editables"`.
+It will only use import hooks if you set `editable-backend` to `"editables"`.

 ### Migrating from the Microsoft Python Language Server to Pylance